Three Days in Duluth

-Whether you’re coming up for Grandma's Marathon this weekend (which draws in more than 18,000 runners alone), for music events like Bayfront Blues Festival (Aug.
-10-12), or for a taste of the local history and flavor, here are possible highlights of what your weekend in Duluth could look like.
+Whether you’re coming up for Duluth Rising in Bayfront Festival Park or for a social event like FEMN Fest (Sept.
+21-22), or for a taste of the local history and flavor, here are possible highlights of what your weekend in Duluth could look like.

 Raise a glass to the weekend.

 Duluth is a beer town, plain and simple.
 Hoops Brewing serves up the regular options of brews, but they’ve also devised a way to serve cocktails.
 You read that right.
 This rustic brewpub contains multitudes of drink options.
 How did they do it?
 They set up Ripple Bar inside the brewery, which makes Hoops Brewing a Russian nesting doll of terrific drink options.
 Make sure to try the several drinks made with Duluth-based Vikre Distillery.

 Take in a late afternoon boardwalk stroll late.